Skeins on Branes: Linking numbers of open curves and Lagrangians

-We conclude that the change in linking $u_t(\partial \Sigma) \OpenHopf \gamma$ is exactly compensated by the appearance or disappearance of an intersection point in $u_{J\nu} \cdot C$. \end{proof}
+We conclude that the change in linking $u_t(\partial S) \OpenHopf \gamma$ is exactly compensated by the appearance or disappearance of an intersection point in $u_{J\nu} \cdot C$. \end{proof}

-Another possible degeneration in a 1-parameter family is that at some moment, the tangent vector to $u(\partial \Sigma)$ becomes a multiple of $\xi$ at one point of the boundary.
-The generic way this can happen is if, under the inverse of the exponential map followed by orthogonal projection along $\xi$, the families of curve boundaries gives a versal deformation of a semi-cubical cusp.
-Recall that we used the linear independence of $\xi$ and the boundary tangent to define the framing of $u(\partial \Sigma)$; conesquently we term a degeneration of this type a {\em transverse framing degeneration}.
-Indeed at such a moment the framing will change by $\pm 1$\footnote{Recall that framing is a $\Z$-torsor, i.e.~it makes sense to add integers to it, with the meaning that the ribbon of the knot undergoes more or less twists.}
+Another possible degeneration in a 1-parameter family is that at some moment, the tangent vector to $u(\partial S)$ becomes a multiple of $\xi$ at one point of the boundary.
+Here, general position means that under the inverse of the exponential map, followed by orthogonal projection along $\xi$, the family of boundary curves $u_t(\partial S)$ in a neighborhood of the tangency gives a versal deformation of a semi-cubical cusp.
+Recall that we used the linear independence of $\xi$ and the boundary tangent to define the framing of $u(\partial S)$; consequently we term a degeneration of this type a {\em transverse framing degeneration}.
+Indeed at such a moment the framing will change by $\pm 1$. \footnote{Recall that framing is a $\Z$-torsor, i.e.~it makes sense to add integers to it, with the meaning that the ribbon of the knot undergoes more or less twists.}

-We used the same linear independence for another reason: to define the pushoff $u_{J\nu}$, which entered into our linking formula.
+We used the same linear independence for another reason: to define the push off $u_{J\nu}$, which entered into our linking formula.

-\begin{lemma} In a 1-parameter family $u_t\colon (\Sigma, \partial \Sigma) \to (X, L) $ satisfying the hypotheses of Definition \ref{transversetolag} save at transverse framing degenerations, the framing plus $u_t \OpenHopf L$ remains constant. \end{lemma} \begin{proof} We will show that the framing change is canceled by a change in the term $u_{J\nu} \cdot C$.
-This is a straightforward local check.
+\begin{lemma} In a 1-parameter family $u_t\colon (S, \partial S) \to (X, L)$ of maps that are holomorphic along the boundary and satisfy the hypotheses of Definition \ref{transversetolag}, save at transverse framing degenerations, the framing plus $u_t \OpenHopf L$, which is defined away from a discrete set of $t$, is constant. \end{lemma} \begin{proof} We will show that the framing change is canceled by a change in the term $u_{J\nu} \cdot C$.
+Since the maps $u_t$ are holomorphic along the boundary we have the following local model up to first order.
 Consider local coordinates

 on $X$ with $L$ corresponding to $\R^{3}$.
-Assume that the vector field $\theta$ is $\theta f=\partial_{x_{3}}$.
+Assume that the vector field $\xi$ is $\xi=\partial_{x_{3}}$.
 Then the 4-chain $C$ is locally given by $C=C^{+}+C^{-}$, where